aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 - __4.2.5__ You will receive an Alarm **S3 bucket Activity** via email.
 **Note:** - If you have not received email notification, navigate to AWS Console, Services, CloudWatch and click on **Alarms**.
 If this shows **Config Status** as **Pending confirmation**  then that means you have not yet confirmed SNS subscription yet.
 Refer to your email and subscribe to notifications from this module.

 - __4.2.6__ You can also view the status of Alarm via AWS CloudWatch console.
+Navigate to AWS Console, Services, Cloudwatch and click on **Alarms**.
+You can also see the history of an alarm from the **History** tab in the bottom pane.

 #### 4.3.
 Test Security Group Configuration changes